Quickshell

 }

-With this example, bars will be created and destroyed as you plug and unplug them, due to the reactive nature of the Quickshell.screens property.
+With this example, bars will be created and destroyed as you plug and unplug them, due to the reactive nature of the Go to Quickshell.screens property.
 (See: Reactive Bindings.)

 Now there’s an important problem you might have noticed: when the window is created multiple times we also make a new Process and Timer.
 We can fix this by moving the Process and Timer outside of the window.